peterzhang41/createPR/README.md

    ~~~

 ### Global Installation
+  * Download sample-cpr-config.yaml from release, and modify it according to your own config
+  * Download cpr and rename file to cpr.exe (windows) or cpr （linux）
   * Windows:
-    move to or create an folder, get the path and add into PATH variable
+    move binary file to a folder which the path needs to be added or has been in PATH variable
     https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/
   * Linux:
     ~~~